Travel Information & Maps

-Once you’re here, there are many ways to get around Inverness and nearby Loch Ness.
+There are many ways to get around Inverness and nearby Loch Ness once you have arrived.

-The best way to experience Inverness and Loch Ness by foot or bike, is on the brand new Loch Ness 360° Trail.
+The best way to experience Loch Ness by bike, is on the brand new Loch Ness 360° Trail.
 This epic route around the whole of Loch Ness, starts and finished in Inverness.
 If you don’t have 6 days to complete the 72-mile trail, you can simply choose any one of the six sections.
-And if you don’t have your own bike with you, you can easily hire one from Ticket To Ride in Inverness.
+Why not be guided on a cycling tour around the route with 42 Cycling?

 Explore Loch Ness by Boat